-In his warm, clear, and engaging style, Richard Jacobs provides the perfect introduction to literature and criticism.
-Literature and the Critics is a book to which students will want to return to throughout their courses as they read more widely and encounter new texts and critical voices.
+In his warm, clear and engaging style, Richard Jacobs provides the perfect introduction to literature and criticism.
+Literature and the Critics is a book to which students will want to return throughout their courses as they read more widely and encounter new texts and critical voices.

 Chapter 1: Literature, criticism, culture, and why they matter

 Chapter 6: Realist fiction in England and America 1840-1870

 Chapter 7: Realism towards modernism: English and American fiction 1870-1900